Augmented Sliced Wasserstein Distances: Experimental setups

 \subsection{Hyperparameters in the sliced Wasserstein flow experiment}

 We randomly generate 500 samples both for target distributions and source distributions.
 We initialize the source distributions $\mu_0$ as standard normal distributions $\mathcal{N}(0, I)$, where $I$ is a 2-dimensional identity matrix.
-We update source distributions using Adam optimizer \citep{kingma2015adam}, and set the learning rate=0.002.
+We update source distributions using Adam optimizer, and set the learning rate=0.002.
 For all methods, we set the order $k=2$.
 When testing the ASWD, the number of iterations $M$ in Algorithm \ref{ASWD} is set to 10.

-Empirical errors in the experiment are found to be not sensitive to the choice of $\lambda$ in a candidate set of \{0.01, 0.05, 0.1, 0.5\}.
-The reported results are produced with $\lambda=0.1$.
+In the sliced Wasserstein flow experiment the mapping $g^*(\cdot)$ optimized by maximizing Equation~(\ref{eq:objective}) was found to be finite for all values of $\lambda$ in the set of \{0.01, 0.05, 0.1, 0.5, 1, 10, 100\}, which is a sufficient condition for the ASWD to be a valid metric as shown in the proof of corollary~\ref{corollary:injective_optimized} provided in Appendix \ref{appendix:corollary}.
+In addition, numerical results presented in Appendix~\ref{appendix_ablation_study} indicate that empirical errors in the experiment are not sensitive to the choice of $\lambda$ in the candidate set \{0.01, 0.05, 0.1, 0.5\}.
+The reported results in the main paper are produced with $\lambda=0.1$.